-Earth’s lower atmosphere is becoming warmer and moister as a result of human-emitted greenhouse gases.
-This gives the potential for more energy for storms and certain severe weather events.
-Consistent with theoretical expectations, heavy rainfall and snowfall events (which increase the risk of flooding) and heatwaves are generally becoming more frequent.
-Trends in extreme rainfall vary from region to region: the most pronounced changes are evident in North America and parts of Europe, especially in winter.
+Earth’s lower atmosphere is becoming warmer and moister as a result of human-caused greenhouse gas emissions.
+This gives the potential for more energy for storms and certain extreme weather events.
+Consistent with theoretical expectations, the types of events most closely related to temperature, such as heatwaves and extremely hot days, are becoming more likely.
+Heavy rainfall and snowfall events (which increase the risk of flooding) are also generally becoming more frequent.

 As Earth’s climate has warmed, more frequent and more intense weather events have both been observed around the world.
 Scientists typically identify these weather events as “extreme” if they are unlike 90% or 95% of similar weather events that happened before in the same region.
 Many factors contribute to any individual extreme weather event—including patterns of natural climate variability, such as El Niño and La Niña— making it challenging to attribute any particular extreme event to human-caused climate change.
 However, studies can show whether the warming climate made an event more severe or more likely to happen.

 A warming climate can contribute to the intensity of heat waves by increasing the chances of very hot days and nights.
 Climate warming also increases evaporation on land, which can worsen drought and create conditions more prone to wildfire and a longer wildfire season.
 A warming atmosphere is also associated with heavier precipitation events (rain and snowstorms) through increases in the air’s capacity to hold moisture.
 El Niño events favour drought in many tropical and subtropical land areas, while La Niña events promote wetter conditions in many places.
 These short-term and regional variations are expected to become more extreme in a warming climate.